Top 10 career options after a Master’s Degree in Finance

 • Financial analyst: These professionals are responsible for collecting and analysing financial data, creating financial models for effective decision making, studying market trends and making forecasts based on financial analyses.

-• Investment banker: This role involves responsibilities such as providing assistance to clients for mergers and acquisitions, helping clients raise capital, either by issuing debt or by selling equity, and advising clients on potential and profitable investment opportunities.
+• Investment banker: This role involves responsibilities such as providing assistance to clients for mergers and acquisitions, helping clients raise capital, either by issuing debt or by selling equity, and advising clients on potentially profitable investment opportunities.

 • Accountant: The job responsibilities of an accountant include compilation and analysis of account information for preparing asset, capital and liability account entries.
 Additionally, they are also required to document and recommend financial transactions.